nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-983.12 A sustainable marine resource - Acquiring a portion of

-global maritime business

-Sri Lanka plays a big role in the global nautical field based on its strategic location at a

-centre where Eastern and Western sea routes meet.
-Y early, thousands of tons of goods

-are transported by ships that sail past our country.
-The Colombo Harbour is located at

-an ideal spot to conduct this sea transportation, while the Hambantota Harbour, located

-in the South, operates much lower than its capacity.
+Sri Lanka plays a big role in the global nautical field based on its strategic location at a centre where Eastern and Western sea routes meet.
+Y early, thousands of tons of goods are transported by ships that sail past our country.
+The Colombo Harbour is located at an ideal spot to conduct this sea transportation, while the Hambantota Harbour, located in the South, operates much lower than its capacity.
 There is potential to develop the

-Colombo and Hambantota ports as two of the biggest naval centres in the world by

-attracting a considerable portion of the global maritime industry, providing competitive

-services and investing in infrastructure.
-The main ports of Colombo, Galle, Hambantota,

-and Trincomalee greatly contribute to the country’s business and economic development

-and affect a large portion of the country’s market.
+Colombo and Hambantota ports as two of the biggest naval centres in the world by attracting a considerable portion of the global maritime industry, providing competitive services and investing in infrastructure.
+The main ports of Colombo, Galle, Hambantota, and Trincomalee greatly contribute to the country’s business and economic development and affect a large portion of the country’s market.

-Sri Lanka’s sailors hold world fame for their excellence, skill, and performance, and they

-are a main resource in our nautical field.
-There is a considerable potential to earn foreign

-exchange and create job opportunities with high benefit for the country’s youth, through

-the development of the number of professional sailors in Sri Lanka.
-This proposed policy

-framework brings balanced access to the development of the industry and the contribution

-of different stakeholders, including the harbour, nautical companies, and specialists, to

-bring Sri Lanka to the forefront of the global nautical field.
-We hope to make Sri Lanka

-a main nautical centre in the world through the country’s location in the Indian Ocean,

-development of supply efficiency, and building a world-class maritime labour force.
+Sri Lanka’s sailors hold world fame for their excellence, skill, and performance, and they are a main resource in our nautical field.
+There is a considerable potential to earn foreign exchange and create job opportunities with high benefit for the country’s youth, through the development of the number of professional sailors in Sri Lanka.
+This proposed policy framework brings balanced access to the development of the industry and the contribution of different stakeholders, including the harbour, nautical companies, and specialists, to bring Sri Lanka to the forefront of the global nautical field.
+We hope to make Sri Lanka a main nautical centre in the world through the country’s location in the Indian Ocean, development of supply efficiency, and building a world-class maritime labour force.

 #### Principles